acriekstin/RandomPeopleStatistics/README.md

 - Return statistics on the sample objects:
   - Average age of people
   - Top 5 oldest and top 5 youngest people
-- commit and push changes to git in own branch + PR